-They also wanted their parents to understand that they wished to be taught life skills such as managing money, paying a home.
+They also wanted their parents to understand that they wished to be taught life skills such as managing money, paying bills, securing credit, and running a home.

 The young people who took part in this focus group were very engaged in the agenda and offered some simple and feasible solutions to problems that they had identified.
 This highlights the importance of co-designing policies and practices, particularly in educational settings, with young people.